isaacbernat/presentations/optimise/final.md

 Emphasis on UNIQUE equation solutions.

 ## No precalculation
-There is a strict limit on the source size.
-Precalculating 1M results and simply printing them is not a valid "fast solution".
+We could place a strict limit on the source size, but basically precalculating 1M results and simply printing them is not a valid optimisation here.

 ## Size of input
 To simplify we will only consider N=2^20 at the beginning, but later we will assume the input to be 100k random numbers < 2^20.

+## TODO change image... instead of 50KiB just say is not allowed reading the results from a file and printing them.

 ---